-For visitors who attend our school in a professional capacity, we will check their ID and seek assurance that the visitor has had the appropriate DBS check (or that the visitors' employers have confirmed that their staff have appropriate checks).
+For visitors who attend our school in a professional capacity, we will check their ID and seek assurance that they have had the appropriate DBS check (or that their employers have confirmed that their staff have appropriate checks).
 We will not ask to see DBS certificates.